 - Eliminating over-utilization of federally payable health care services (through criminalization, civil monetary penalties, or sanctions like Medicare exclusion)

 - Formalizing and expanding existing fraud and abuse waivers

 In May, a federal jury found 7 defendants guilty in connection to a bribery and kickback scheme at a physician-owned surgical hospital in Texas.
 Ten others implicated in the scheme had previously pled guilty.
 The case, U.S. v.
 Beauchamp, is gaining attention because of the federal government’s new approach to prosecuting health care fraud.

 Because the parties in this matter were not recipients of federal health care program money, prosecutors would have not been able to bring charges under federal health care fraud laws such as the AKS and Stark Law.
 Instead, they creatively used the Travel Act (which prohibits unlawful activity involving interstate commerce) to target fraud and abuse conduct which did not harm programs like Medicare or Medicaid.

 While not the first case to take such an approach, prosecutions of health care fraud matters under the Travel Act are rare.
 However, it did prove successful and could become a more common tactic used by prosecutors to crack down on fraud involving private payors / privately insured beneficiaries.

-Whatever the future may bring for health care fraud and abuse laws and enforcement, Hendershot, Cannon & Hisey, P.C. will be prepared to provide the immediate counsel and representation clients need.
+Whatever the future may bring for health care fraud and abuse laws and enforcement, Hendershot, Cowart & Hisey, P.C. will be prepared to provide the immediate counsel and representation clients need.
 Call (713) 909-7323 or contact us online to learn more about our health and medical law practice.